yuxshao/learn-gamedev/Introduction to Game Development.md

 > ##### Sidenote

-> If in addition, you resized the sprite hitboxes (which you probably didn't), you may need to avoid hard-coding the hitbox offsets or use a different approach, as GM doesn't provide hitbox dimensions and offsets (it doesn't work if the sprite hitbox setting were elliptical, or pixel-perfect).
+> If in addition, you resized the sprite hitboxes (which you probably didn't), you may need to hard-code the hitbox offsets or use a different approach, as GM doesn't provide hitbox dimensions and offsets (it doesn't work if the sprite hitbox setting were elliptical, or pixel-perfect).
 One way may be to use a loop to nudge the player upwards until he doesn't overlap with the block anymore, but it would have to be carefully written so that the player doesn't get nudged over the edge of the block.

 To summarize, we have the following block of code to make the player behave appropriately when he's about to fall onto a block: